navi771/mkdocs-Demo/docs/index.md

    In order to connect to the FINODS Infrastructure, some manual steps are needed, and some specific orders has to be placed at Tietoevry.
 As soon as the initial infrastructure is established - any new connections and APIs / Events are more easily ordered and consumed.

-To order access, please refer to Tietoevry Order Schema here: [VPN Site To Site Order](https://evry.eo.evry.com/ProductInfo.aspx?ProductID=1762&ProductMenuID=990).
+To order access, please refer to Tietoevry Order Schema here: VPN Site To Site Order

 ## API Client Registration
 In order to proceed with connection to the actual services there are some other steps that need to be in place: